matt77hias/Recipes/Recipes/VisualStudio/Targets/Shaders.md

 # Shader Build using DXC

-1. Add the shader targets to each VS project:
+1. Add the shader targets to each VS project with HLSL code:

 **Widget.vcxproj**:
 ```xml